 LBU has been organizing the Lumbini International Buddhist Conference on Buddhism and contemporary themes annually on an auspicious occasion of Buddha Purnima (Birth Anniversary of Lord Gautam Buddha).
-This year’s main theme is “Facing COVID-19 Pandemic: Knowledge, Ethics and Collective Responsibility.”
-The conference aims to generate innovative and creative ideas based on Buddhist philosophy to overcome the negative effects of the ongoing long term pandemic.
-It, moreover, gives special attention to development of strategies, programs, policies and enhances cooperation among Buddhist academic institutions on promoting Buddhist education.
+This year’s main theme is “Post COVID-19 Pandemic: Knowledge, Ethics and Collective Responsibility.”
+The conference aims to generate innovative and creative ideas based on Buddhist philosophy to overcome the negative effects of the ongoing long-term pandemic.
+It, moreover, gives special attention to the development of strategies, programs, policies and enhances cooperation among Buddhist academic institutions on promoting Buddhist education.

 ■ Objectives and Themes

 The main goal of the conference is to promote Lumbini as a hub of scholars, researchers, teachers and student in the field of Buddhist Studies (Applied Buddhism).
 For this year, the specific objectives and the themes of the conference are as follows: